Converse Memorial Library

-The Converse Memorial Library - also known as Converse Memorial Building - is a historically significant building designed by noted American architect Henry Hobson Richardson.
-From 1885 to 1996, it housed the Malden Public Library, which now occupies a modern building adjacent to it.
-The former library is located at 36 Salem Street, Malden, Massachusetts.
+The Converse Memorial Library (also known as Converse Memorial Building) is a historically significant building located in Malden, Massachusetts, and designed by noted American architect Henry Hobson Richardson.
+From 1885 to 1996, it housed the Malden Public Library, which now has moved most of its operations to a modern building adjacent to it.
+The older library building is located at 36 Salem Street, and is open to the public on a limited basis.

+History

 The building was a gift of Elisha S. and Mary D. Converse in memory of their murdered son, Frank Eugene Converse, who was the victim of the first bank robbery/murder in North America.
 It was constructed 1883-1885 in an overall L-shape, with a facade of brown Longmeadow sandstone, a tower rising from the L's inner corner, and a heavily arched entry porch set within the L's short arm.
-The main library room is 50 x 36 feet and finished in elaborately carved white oak with a high, vaulted ceiling.
+The main library room is 50 × 36 ft, and finished in elaborately carved white oak with a high, vaulted ceiling.
 Its furniture was designed by Richardson and manufactured by the Boston firm of A. H. Davenport and Company.

 In 1896 two additions were made to the building, designed by Richardson's successor firm, Shepley, Rutan & Coolidge.
 One gable-roofed wing extends the building to the rear, along Park Street, following the same general lines of the existing structure.
 The other addition was a flat-roofed rectangular stack area also attached to the rear.
 An octagonal gallery space further extended the rear in 1916, designed by Newhall & Blevins.

 The Converse Memorial Building was the last of Richardson's library designs, and is generally considered among his finest works.
 It was designated a National Historic Landmark in 1987.

+The building contains galleries of artworks (primarily paintings), many of which were funded by the original donors to the building.